Coomera Connector (Stage 1)

 - aquatic ecological surveys and water quality monitoring, including a 12-month survey within and adjacent to Coombabah Lake.

-Environmental approvals are being progressed, with the Australian Department of Climate Change, Energy, the Environment and Water currently assessing Stage 1 of the project under the Environment Protection and Biodiversity Conservation Act 1999.
-The Department of Climate Change, Energy, the Environment and Water also confirmed the Coomera Connector (Stage 1) to be a controlled action that will be assessed by a Public Environment Report.
+Environmental approvals have progressed, with the Australian Department of Climate Change, Energy, the Environment and Water (DCCEEW) assessing Stage 1 of the project under the Environment Protection and Biodiversity Conservation Act 1999.
+DCCEEW confirmed the Coomera Connector (Stage 1) to be a controlled action that was assessed by a Public Environment Report.

 Koala management plan

-Recognising the significance of koala populations in the northern Gold Coast, we have developed a Koala Management Plan as part of our responsibilities to deliver Stage 1 of the Coomera Connector.
+Recognising the significance of koala populations in the northern Gold Coast, the department has developed a Koala Management Plan as part of our responsibilities to deliver Stage 1 of the Coomera Connector.

 The Koala Management Plan will guide the design and implementation of a suite of measures to understand the current extent and health of the koala population in the vicinity of the Coomera Connector project area and ensures that koalas are appropriately protected during construction and operation.
-This approach ensures that we comply with relevant state and federal legal requirements and meet community expectations for the welfare and conservation of koalas in and around the corridor.
+This approach ensures that the department complies with relevant state and federal legal requirements and meet community expectations for the welfare and conservation of koalas in and around the corridor.

 Conservation strategies forming the basis of the Koala Management Plan include: